 Common: Redness, swelling, bruising, tenderness or itching sensation in the treated area.

-Occasional: Bumps and pimples, temporary and generally disappear spontaneously in a few days, but contact us if they appear.
+Occasional: Bumps and pimples, and generally disappear spontaneously in a few days, but contact us if they appear.
+Temporary nerve damage.

 If you experience any inflammatory or other reactions that last more than 48 hours, please notify us immediately.
 If necessary, appropriate treatment may be prescribed.